COVID-19 Update: We are committed to remaining open for our clients. Please contact us now for assistance.

 to arrange a free consultation.

 An insurance policy is a contract between the carrier and the insured.
-The parties have rights and duties as mentioned in a mutually agreed contract, also referred to as a health plan agreement, insurance contract, or Evidence of Coverage.
+The parties have rights and duties as mentioned in a mutually agreed contract, also referred to as an insurance plan agreement, insurance contract, or Evidence of Coverage.
 When one of the parties fail to act according to what’s agreed to within the contract, that is what is known as a breach of contract.
-For a health insurance carrier, it could be changing or not honoring the terms as agreed on.
+For an insurance carrier, it could be changing or not honoring the terms as agreed on.
 For instance, an insurance company could potentially be held liable in a court of law if it were to deny a claim that is covered under the contract.
 For the insured, breaching the contract could mean not paying their insurance premiums or their copays/deductibles.

-Every health insurance contract contains an invisible, unwritten, and implies term known as promise of good faith and fair dealing.
+Every insurance contract contains an invisible, unwritten, and implies term known as promise of good faith and fair dealing.
 Insurance companies are expected to always act fairly in handling their claims.
-Health insurance carriers often bank on the fact that the contracts are incredibly complex and know that many applicants and policyholders will not take the time to read or even understand the terms.
+Insurance carriers often bank on the fact that the contracts are incredibly complex and know that many applicants and policyholders will not take the time to read or even understand the terms.
 This leaves them at a disadvantage when their claim is denied and they have to appeal.
 The language used may convince the customer that everything’s covered and then convince the court that the claim is not.

 Disability insurance provides protection to individuals who are unable to work because they’re temporarily or permanently disabled.
 These policies are often laced with “residual” versus “total” disability language.
 If a claim has not been denied by a disability insurance carrier, chances are that a policyholder will be labeled as residually disabled in an effort to reduce the payout.
 Some other disability carriers will also attempt to reduce the duration of benefits.
 Some disability policies also cover the business overhead expense, which helps to keep a business afloat while the owner recovers.

 You will likely go through an arduous task getting the insurance carrier to approve your claim as this includes presenting the attending physician statement forms, recorded statements, surveillance, independent medical examinations, field interviews, and navigate claimant statement forms.
 You must be careful when submitting these documents and during the claim investigation process because most of the requests made by insurance carriers are aimed at creating opportunities for claim denial.
-Having been down the claim investigation road countless times, Stop Health Insurance Denial lawyers can help you maximize the likelihood of claim approval so you obtain the benefits that you deserve.
+Having been down the claim investigation road countless times, Stop Insurance Denial lawyers can help you maximize the likelihood of claim approval so you obtain the benefits that you deserve.

 If you are a business owner, executive, legal professional, or a high-income earner with disability insurance you most likely have a disability policy and should be able to rely on getting your claim paid.
 Disability insurance carriers make many promises about when and how a person will qualify for benefits, but since the benefits for high wage earners are high, the company will look into each claim more closely just to find an issue that will qualify a denial.
 For instance, they may say that the claimant is not fully disabled, that he or she failed to cooperate with the investigation, or a change of occupation resulted in the policyholder being not disabled.
-Whatever the case, you need the help of an Individual Disability attorney like those at Stop Health Insurance Denial to fight for the benefits you deserve.
+Whatever the case, you need the help of an Individual Disability attorney like those at Stop Insurance Denial to fight for the benefits you deserve.

-When you purchase a health insurance policy, you put your trust in the insurance company you have opted for and also the insurance agent you will be working with.
+When you purchase an insurance policy, you put your trust in the insurance company you have opted for and also the insurance agent you will be working with.
 Insurance brokers and agents have responsibilities to the insured and must use reasonable care, judgment, and diligence in procuring the insurance requested by the customer.
 They are therefore liable if they perform their duties with utmost negligence.
 The negligence of an insurance broker or agent can occur at the point of purchase or further on in your relationship with the agent/company.
-Health insurance brokers and agents can act negligently and make errors that lead to malpractice.
+Insurance brokers and agents can act negligently and make errors that lead to malpractice.

 Common errors and acts of negligence include: